 Naltrexone, which is useful in treating alcohol and opiate use disorders, helps reduce urges and craving in problem gambling.
 Three-quarters of patients in a study of naltrexone showed significant progress on standardized gambling severity scales over 6 weeks of treatment.

 The National Council on Problem Gambling (NCPG) offers a national hotline (1-800-522-4700) available 24/7, and some states offer more local helplines.
 Help is also available via text messaging to the same number and online chat.
 These hotlines will refer callers to treatment resources in their areas.
 Gamblers Anonymous also provides state-by-state hotlines with resources and local referrals.

 These hotlines can also help in triggering situations.
 Once a patient has managed to stop gambling, the focus is on preventing relapse.
 It is a bad idea to tempt this with a single bet, which can rapidly lead to a full return to uncontrollable behavior.

 Gamblers should not avoid treatment because of fear the expense.
 Despite its lack of strong evidence, GA is, if nothing else, a good place to start simply because it is free.
 Additionally, SMART Recovery, a self-help group focusing on urge management and behavior modification, offers much-needed free recovery services.
-Financial issues plaguing problem gamblers resolve rather quickly after treatment is begun.
+Financial issues plaguing problem gamblers resolve rather quickly after treatment starts.
 When the periodic drain of gambling is removed, people are able to begin the process of settling their debts.

 If you think you or someone close to you may have a problem with gambling, GA’s 20 question quiz is an easy, at-home assessment tool that closely approximates clinical diagnostic criteria.
 You can also ask your doctor about the South Oaks Gambling Screen (SOGS), a gambling severity screen used in research.
 The National Council on Problem Gambling also provides an online self assessment tool.